arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 ## EPP &lt;update&gt; command

-The EPP <update> command provides a transform operation that allows a client to change the state of a related domain object.
+The EPP &lt;update>gt; command provides a transform operation that allows a client to change the state of a related domain object.
 It is extended to cover three new tasks: